cydia2020/mbd-x9dai-hackintosh/readme.md

-Hackintosh Installation Support Files for X9DAi motherboard with dual Xeon E5 2670 v2
+<br>Hackintosh Installation Support Files for X9DAi motherboard with dual Xeon E5 2670 v2

-(10.13 to 10.13.6)
+<br>Clover only

+For macOS 10.13 to 10.13.6

 The ACPI Folder is nesscary